MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ````

-You can get changes to your local main by either doing a `git pull` from upstream main, or by doing a `git fetch` from upstream main, followed by a merge.
+You can get changes to your local main by either doing a `git pull` from the upstream main, or by doing a `git fetch` from the upstream main, followed by a merge.
 For now, just do a pull.

 ````{tab-set-code}